-Hosted PBX, the Cloud, VoIP.
-All of these terms can be intimidating, especially as you need to find the right phone system for your business at the lowest possible cost?
+Hosted PBX provider; All of these terms can be intimidating, especially as you need to find the right phone system for your business at the lowest possible cost?

 What is the contract termination policy?